alexwolfmsft/openai-chat-app-quickstart/README.md

 ## Local development

-In order to run this app locally, you need to have an Azure OpenAI account deployed by running `azd up`.
-The `azd` template adds the required output variables to your dotnet user secrets.
+In order to run this app locally, you'll first need to have deployed the template using the steps outlined in the previous sections.
+The `azd` template adds the required output variables to your dotnet user secrets so you can develop locally.

 Use the `dotnet run` command to start the app locally: